Mexican–American War: Landings and siege of Veracruz

 Rather than reinforce Taylor's army for a continued advance, President Polk sent a second army under General Winfield Scott.
 Polk had decided that the way to bring the war to an end was to invade the Mexican heartland from the coast.
-General Scott's army was transported to the port of Veracruz by sea to begin an invasion to take the Mexican capital.
+General Scott's army was transported to the port of Veracruz by sea to begin an invasion to take the Mexican capital, Mexico City.
 On March 9, 1847, Scott performed the first major amphibious landing in U.S. history in preparation for a siege.
 A group of 12,000 volunteer and regular soldiers successfully offloaded supplies, weapons, and horses near the walled city using specially designed landing crafts.
 Included in the invading force were several future generals: Robert E. Lee, George Meade, Ulysses S. Grant, James Longstreet, and Thomas "Stonewall" Jackson.

 Veracruz was defended by Mexican General Juan Morales with 3,400 men.
 Mortars and naval guns under Commodore Matthew C. Perry were used to reduce the city walls and harass defenders.
 The bombardment on March 24, 1847, opened in the walls of Veracruz a thirty-foot gap.

 The defenders in the city replied with their own artillery, but the extended barrage broke the will of the Mexicans, who faced a numerically superior force, and they surrendered the city after 12 days under siege.
 U.S. troops suffered 80 casualties, while the Mexicans had around 180 killed and wounded, with hundreds of civilians killed.
 During the siege, the U.S. soldiers began to fall victim to yellow fever.